U.S. Sugar

 U.S. Sugar Corporation is a privately owned agricultural business based in Clewiston, Florida.
 The company farms over 230,000 acres of land in the counties of Hendry, Glades, Martin, and Palm Beach.
 It is the largest producer of sugarcane in the United States by volume, producing over 700,000 tonnes per year.
 The company is also a large producer of refined sugar, sweet corn and oranges.

-U.S. Sugar is considered in South Florida along with Florida Crystals and the 54-member Sugar Cane Growers Cooperative of Florida as Big Sugar.
-The company is one of the largest job providers in the Glades region of Florida, employing more than 2,500.
+U.S. Sugar is considered in South Florida along with Florida Crystals and the 54-member Sugar Cane Growers Cooperative of Florida known as Big Sugar.
+The company is one of the largest employers in the Glades region of Florida, with more than 2,500 employees.

 History

 In 1931, industrialist and philanthropist Charles Stewart Mott purchased assets near Clewiston, Florida from a 1920s bankrupt sugarcane company, Southern Sugar Company, to form the United States Sugar Corporation.
 In the 1940s, U.S. Sugar was charged with slavery violation.

 Mott later transferred shares to his Charles Stewart Mott Foundation.
-When the Tax Reform Act of 1969 limited the shares that private family foundations could hold of a corporation, the foundation gave a large number of shares to the Mott Children's Health Center, a Flint charitable medical organization founded in 1939, to be below the 35% limit.
+When the Tax Reform Act of 1969 limited the shares that private family foundations could hold of a corporation, the foundation gave a large number of shares to the Mott Children's Health Center, a Flint, Michigan, charitable medical organization founded in 1939, to be below the 35% limit.

 In 1962, the company opened the Bryant Sugar House, which at the time was the largest and most advanced sugarcane processing mill in the world.
 The mill had a capacity of 5,000 tons of sugarcane per day.